kevd3r/my_wp_ecommerce_website/app/public/wp-content/plugins/smart-slider-3/readme.txt

 * **Absolute position** - Drag and drop your layers anywhere on the slide with absolute layers.
 * **Slide library** - [Slide Library](https://smartslider3.com/slide-library/) provides several pre-made slides to kickstart your work.
 * **Totally integrated with WordPress** - Media manager, shortcode, widget, post permalinks, post editor.
-* **Page Builder support** - Elementor, Divi, Beaver Builder, Page Builder by SiteOrigin, Visual Composer, Gutenberg and more...
+* **Page Builder support** - Elementor, Divi, Beaver Builder, Page Builder by SiteOrigin, Visual Composer, WPBakery Page Builder, Gutenberg and more...
 * **Totally responsive and touch friendly** - Sliders can be enjoyed on any device, be it a mobile, tablet or desktop.
 * **Dynamic Slides** - Available source: WordPress posts
 * **Customizable controls** - Arrows, Bullets, Autoplay, Bar, Thumbnails, Shadows